TheHaruYoshida/holbertonschool-validation/module2_task1/README.md

 -“test”: You want to test it to ensure that it behaves as expected.

 -“stop”: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.

+-“lint”: Fail when the linter catches an error.